College Kumaran: Plot

-It is also revealed by Kumaran that ex education minister Sethunathan (Siddique), who after thrown out from power decided destroy the faith on Kumaran from both the management and the students.
-So Sethunathan made the bus accident and puts the blame on Kumaran.
-Kumaran even reveals the incident that happened to his father and sister was well planned by Sethunathan as his father witnessed Sethunathan sexually harassing a girl in the college canteen and he planned to report it to the management.
-So Sethunathan killed Kumaran's father and sister with the help of the watchman Vasooty (T. P. Madhavan) and made it as an accident.
+It is also revealed by Kumaran that ex-education minister Sethunathan, who after thrown out from power, decided to destroy the faith on Kumaran from both the management and the students.
+So Sethunathan planned the bus accident and put the blame on Kumaran.
+Kumaran even reveals that the incident that happened to his father and sister was well planned by Sethunathan as his father witnessed Sethunathan sexually harassing a girl in the college canteen and he planned to report it to the management.
+So Sethunathan killed Kumaran's father and sister with the help of the watchman Vasooty and made it as an accident.
 After revealing the truth, the students tries to kill Sethunathan but he takes a gun and threatens to kill them if they come forward.
-Kumaran fights with Sethunathan and defeats him.
+Kumaran overpowers Sethunathan and defeats him.
 As he was about to kill Sethunathan, he stops as it was a college and leaves him.
-Kumaran tells him to go to the jail.

-After proving his innocence, Kumaran plans to goes back but the college principal, college manager and Madhavi's uncle tells him to not go and they need him to take care of the college as the next college manager.
+After proving his innocence, Kumaran plans to go back but the college principal, college manager and Madhavi's uncle tells him to not go and they need him to take care of the college as the next college manager.
 Kumaran tells that he will be in the college as College Kumaran.